nilportugues/php-backslasher/README.md

 Tool to add all PHP internal functions to its namespace by adding backslash to them.

+Function resolution without the backslash forces the PHP internals to verify for each function call if function belongs to current namespace or the global namespace.
+With the backslashed functions PHP does not check the current namespace and therefore execution is faster.

 ## Installation

 ### As a dependency using Composer